-Bringing Together Health Care Organizations & Black Leaders to Advance Birth Equity
+Bringing Health Care Organizations & Black Leaders Together for Birth Equity

 About Cherished Futures for Black Moms & Babies

 Cherished Futures for Black Moms & Babies (Cherished Futures), a joint initiative of the Communities Lifting Communities, the Public Health Alliance of Southern California, and the Hospital Association of Southern California from 2019-2023, was a multi-sector collaborative effort to reduce Black infant deaths and improve patient experiences and safety for Black mothers and birthing people in Los Angeles County by driving systems change at the clinical, institutional, and community levels.

 The content of this website will be preserved until March 2025, but will no longer be updated as the joint initiative concluded on 12/31/23.
 Please visit the Communities Lifting Communities (CLC) website at https://communities.hasc.org or the Public Health Alliance of Southern California website at www.thepublichealthalliance.org to learn about current initiatives.

 In Los Angeles County, Black people account for just 8% of births, yet continue to experience the greatest birth-related complications and deaths.
 Research points to structural racism as the root cause of unequal birth-related complications, which has measurable and long-lasting impacts on Black bodies.